 - All Implemented Interfaces:

-public final class RegistryToggleState extends ToggleState implements IExecutableExtension
+public final class RegistryRadioState extends RadioState implements IExecutableExtension

-A toggle state that can be read from the registry.
-This stores a piece of boolean state information.
+A radio state that can be read from the registry.
+This stores a piece of boolean state information that is grouped with other boolean state to form a radio group.
+In a single radio group, there can be at most one state who value is

-When parsing from the registry, this state understands two parameters:
+When parsing from the registry, this state understands three parameters:

-persisted, which is whether the state should be persisted between sessions.
-The
+persisted, which is whether the state should be persisted between sessions;

 defaultparameter defaults to